-To ensure continuity in clearing service, RBI has advised the banks for 'on-city backup centres' in 20 large cities and effective low-cost settlement solution for the remaining cities.
+To ensure continuity in clearing service, Reserve Bank of India has advised the banks for 'on-city back-up centres' in 20 large cities and effective low-cost settlement solution for the remaining cities.
 The banks in a clearing area could meet with a view to providing flexible clearing services where normal clearing services are disrupted.

 However, notwithstanding these arrangements, banks may also consider discounting cheques for higher amounts to meet customers' requirement of funds.
 Banks could also consider waiver fees for EFT, ECS or mail services so as to facilitate inward transfer of funds to accounts of persons affected by a natural calamity